Is Tallinn Worth Visiting in November? Is it Snowy and Cold?

 7. Things to do in Tallinn during winter

-As an added bonus, by the end of November, the magical Christmas market opens in Tallinn’s Town Hall Square, typically between the 22nd and 25th of November.
-This is also when the iconic Christmas tree is set up, though the lighting ceremony takes place on the evening of the 1st of December.
-Around this time, shops begin to fill with sparkling decorations, creating a truly enchanting holiday atmosphere throughout Tallinn.
+By the end of November, the Christmas market opens in Tallinn’s Town Hall Square, typically between the 22nd and 25th of November.
+That’s also when the city’s famous Christmas tree goes up, though the lights officially twinkle to life on the evening of December 1st.

 So, is November a good time to visit Tallinn?
 Absolutely!
 Just pack smart, and you’ll find plenty to love about this charming city.
 And now, here are a few photos taken on different November days to give you a sense of what to expect.